Would you like to know how to easily roast beetroot in a way that keeps the nutrition in?

 - Roasted Beets Recipe

-Beets have been known in many cultures to be an aphrodisiac, ancient Romans were convinced that beetroot, and beetroot juice would cause ‘amorous feelings’ to occur in those ingesting them.
+Ancient Romans were convinced that beetroot, and beetroot juice would cause ‘amorous feelings’ to occur in those ingesting them.

 I think eating them works better than looking at them but then you can never underestimate the placebo effect!

-And of course because there is always some truth to these things, it is now known that beets contain both betaine, and tryptophane, substances that create a feeling of wellbeing.
+It is now known that beets contain both betaine, and tryptophane, substances that create a feeling of wellbeing.

 And also contained in the humble beetroot is the mineral boron which is responsible for increasing sex hormones in humans.

-Another good reason to eat beetroot!
+Another good reason to eat beets!

 Love them or hate them, beets can be responsible for lowering your blood pressure.